camunda-community-hub/micronaut-camunda-platform-7/README.md

 We configure Camunda BPM with sensible defaults, so that you can get started with minimum configuration: simply add a dependency in your Micronaut project!

 Advantages of Micronaut together with Camunda BPM:
-* Monumental leap in startup time (Currently still blocked by [micronaut-core#2867](https://github.com/micronaut-projects/micronaut-core/issues/2867)) and MyBatis initialization.
+* Monumental leap in startup time (Currently blocked by slow MyBatis initialization)
 * Minimal memory footprint
 * (...)